What is a Bullish Engulfing Pattern and how does it work?

 How to use the Bullish Engulfing Pattern to catch market bottoms with precision

-Besides using the Bullish Engulfing Pattern as an entry trigger, it can also alert you to potential trend reversal trading opportunities.
+Besides using the Bullish Engulfing Pattern as an entry trigger, it can also alert you to potential trend reversal trading opportunities for an engulfing trading strategy.

 Here’s the idea behind it…